Clinical Leadership Team

 Mercy Medical Center

-Chairperson of Emergency Medicine at Mercy Hospital
+Director of Emergency Medicine at Mercy Medical Center

 Kurt Dischner, M.D.